+B: Bit Output bits, work bits, DR, LR
-OUTPUT NOT - OUT NOT

-Any output bit can generally be used in only one instruction that controls its status.
-Refer to 3-2-2 I/O Bits for details.

-OUT and OUT NOT are used to control the status of the designated bit according to the execution condition.
+OUTPUT NOT - OUT NOT Ladder Symbol Operand Data Areas \sim B: Bit В Output bits, work bits, DR, LR Limitations Any output bit can generally be used in or status.
+Refer to 3-2-2 I/O Bits for details. nly one instruction that controls its Description OUT and OUT NOT are used to control the status of the designated bit ac- cording to the execution condition.
 OUT turns ON the designated bit for an ON execution condition, and turns OFF the designated bit for an OFF execution condition.
 OUT NOT turns ON the designated bit for a OFF execution condition, and turns OFF the designated bit for an ON execution condition.
 OUT and OUT NOT can be used to control execution by turning ON and OFF bits that are assigned to conditions on the ladder diagram, thus determining execution conditions for other instructions.
 This is particularly helpful and allows a complex set of conditions to be used to control the status of a single work bit, and then that work bit can be used to control other instructions.
 The length of time that a bit is ON or OFF can be controlled by combining the OUT or OUT NOT with TIM.
 Refer to Examples under 3-7-14 TIMER - TIM for details.

-Ladder Symbols
+Flags There are no flags affected by these instru- uctions.

-3-7-8 DIFFERENTIATE UP and DIFFERENTIATE DOWN - DIFU(10) and DIFD(11)
+3-7-8 DIFFERENTIATE UP and DIFFERENTIATE DOWN -DIFU(10) and DIFD(11)